wolfgangj/okami/spec.md

 `okami` is a statically typed stack-based low-level language with support for generics.
 It features memory management based on regions.
 It is an intentionally small language that can be readiely learned in its entirety.
-It was mostly influenced by Forth, Go, Lisp and ML.
+It was mostly influenced by Forth, Go and Kitten.

 ## Language Elements